Clinic Address: Unit 3, 36-42 Auburn St, Wollongong NSW | Monday to Friday by Appointment Only

 Developed in 2008 and revised in 2009, Jeffery Young and his team created a questionnaire for measuring the strength of Schema Modes.
 Using 124 questions, it measures 14 modes, including Child Modes, Maladaptive Coping Modes, Dysfunctional Parent Modes and Healthy Adult.

-It is important to note that in my schema mode therapy overview (the video with the rainbow arches) I reference 17 modes.
-This questionnaire does not cover them all.
 Also note that this questionnaire refers to some other modes that I don't use, like Enraged Child, Impulsive Child and Undisciplined Child.
 Personally, I don't like these labels because it feeds into the messages that the child was the problem, instead of remembering that the child is Vulnerable and the problem is with the dysfunctional parents.

 Share